nicosama14/saliency-guided-bearing-fault-classification/README.md

 If you use this code or methodology, please cite the related paper:

-N. Salguero España, M. Mohandes, and A. Al-Shaikhi, "Interpretable Bearing Fault Classification via Saliency-Guided Feature Extraction from CNNs."
+N. Salguero, M. Mohandes, and A. Al-Shaikhi, "Interpretable Bearing Fault Classification via Saliency-Guided Feature Extraction from CNNs."

 ## Author
 Nicolás Salguero España

 M.S.
 Student in Electrical Engineering

 King Fahd University of Petroleum and Minerals